rezaanalytics11/BOW_NLP_text_analysis/README.md

 Nlp_Course_2 file

 I analyzed 3 articles about the Yemen crisis to identify the most frequently used words.
 You can run the file and see the results.

+Nlp_Course_3 file

+I analyzed 3 articles about the Iran-Pakistan crisis to identify the most frequently used words.You can see the summerized results in below.(5 most frequent words)

+words   	Number of words in the corpus iran	    36 iranian  	12 pakistan	37 said    	19 strikes	  16